-510K caused misery and suffering among hernia mesh victims
+510K caused misery and suffering among mesh victims

 Sadly, the utilization of the 510(k) process by hernia mesh manufacturers has caused misery and suffering among hernia mesh victims across the world.
 Some people in North America believe this is an American problem.
 To the contrary, defective hernia mesh affects victims in the United States, Canada and across the world.
 Many of these mesh devices have caused severe complications and even lead to death in some cases.

-The FDA allows defective hernia mesh device manufacturers to evade clinical reviews and its own approval process using the controversial 510(k) notification process
+The FDA allows defective hernia mesh device manufacturers to evade clinical reviews using the controversial 510(k) process

 Hernia mesh is a Class III high risk device pursuant to federal regulations